zhinst/zhinst-qcodes/docs/source/refactoring/index.rst

     >>> session.connect_device('dev5678')
     <ZIBaseInstrument: zi_XXXX_dev5678>

-Since all devices share the same session the ressource consumtion is kept to a minimum.
-Of course one can create multiple data server sessions at once if neccessary.
+Since all devices share the same session the resource consumption is kept to a minimum.
+Of course one can create multiple data server sessions at once if necessary.

 The instrument classes behave similar to the one from the old toolkit.
 But now they by default automatically expose **all** available nodes from the device.